TheRealMichaelWang/cish/README.md

 # SuperForth
 ## About
 A minimal, performant, strongly-typed, and multi-paradigmn programming language focused on being practical and pragmatic, yet powerful enough to create readable, performant and concise code for any problem.
 While SuperForth has as much to do with Forth as Javascript has with Java, it shares the same minimalist, performance oriented approach and philosophy.

 ## Features
+* Super Performant
+  * SuperForth can be both interpreted and compiled.
 * A strong, impeccable type system.
   * SuperForth has actual strong typing, unlike c.
 Casts are made explicitly and it's not possible to have a binary operator have two different types for its operands.
     * Type safe, runtime type-casting is supported when necessary.